openneuropet/outreach/BIDS_derivatives2023/README.md

 | Afternoon | [Meeting goals](https://docs.google.com/presentation/d/1hweQZQh5RLPg6AW-s8qi1DoZCxzAs9ly/edit?usp=sharing&ouid=105032844288633808506&rtpof=true&sd=true) - Cyril Pernet | Themes: - data formats agreement (nifit, gifti and MDF5) - enhanced metatadata and provenance - Generic derivatives terms | Themes: - atlas - Generic derivatives terms - electrophys push and integration |
 | 5:30 pm | Reception |  | Wrap up - The way forward|
 | 7:15 pm |  | [Workshop dinner](https://www.madklubben.dk/restauranter/koebenhavn/mammas/regnbuepladsen) |  |

-The hotel will serve a full breakfast to all attendees staying at the hotel
-Morning breaks will take place from 10-10:30 AM
-Afternoon breaks will take place at 3-3:30 PM (only the first day will it be at 4 pm)

 ### BIDS merchandise
 And in case you want to get some BIDS merchandise, check out this [site](https://www.teepublic.com/user/bids?utm_campaign=bids-merch&utm_medium=social&utm_source=designer)